Elite pitchers usually have two things in common: great stuff and the ability to command that great stuff.

 This is the beauty of looking at intent rather than results.
 From the data, we’re able to find that, for the most part, Tanaka throws his slider in two common places against left-handed batters – low and outside, and low and inside.

 Both sliders shown in the videos ended up in that low and inside zone and seemingly fit in with Tanaka’s pitching trends.
-However, we can distinguish one as a missed location and the other as a hit location.
+However, one can be distinguished as a missed location and the other as a hit location.

-To find that answer, we compare that data we’ve compiled with the results of the pitches to extrapolate the command of every pitcher, sortable by pitch-type, with the league average set at 100.
+To find that answer, the data compiled is compared with the results of the pitches to extrapolate the command of every big league pitcher, sortable by pitch-type, with the league average set at 100.

-Looking at the table below, you can see that Tanaka’s Command+ rating for all his pitches was the best in the league among starting pitchers (with at least 500 plate appearances face) at 132 or 32% better than the MLB average in 2019:
+Looking at the table below, you can see that Tanaka’s command+ rating for all his pitches was among the best in the majors among those who threw at least 800 pitches in 2020:

 Chicago White Sox right-hander Lucas Giolito is a prime example.
-He went from being one of the worst pitchers in the league in 2018 to 14-9 with a 3.41 ERA and 228 strikeouts in 2019.
-Using our model, we can illustrate how a lot of Giolito’s improvement can be attributed to his improved command.
+He went from being one of the worst pitchers in the big leagues in 2018 to 14-9 with a 3.41 ERA and 228 strikeouts in 2019.
+As shown below, much of Giolito’s improvement can be attributed to his improved command.

 |Pitch Type||2018 Command+||2019 Command+|